Categories: ASD and DD, Adult-focused; ASD and DD, Child-focused; Consultation to Schools

 Behavior contracts are also great ways to promote independence at home.
 Parents can use them to help their children complete household activities, finish homework assignments, and improve hygiene habits.

-Let’s say 12-year-old David, a student with Asperger’s syndrome, is having difficulty getting ready for school in the morning.
+Let’s say 12-year-old David, a student with an autism spectrum disorder, is having difficulty getting ready for school in the morning.
 His parents must constantly remind him to stay “on task.”
 Still, he is often late for the bus.
 A behavior contract might be the perfect way to help David do everything he needs to do in order to make it to the bus on time.
 Not only would this document provide him with the structure and organization he needs to succeed, it would describe the reward he will earn if he meets all the requirements of the contract.

 Behavior contracts are typically divided into three essential sections.
 The first section describes the “task,” or the job to be done.
 This description includes the name of the person who will complete the task, the name of the task (e.g. “preparing for school”), and when the task should be completed.
 It also includes a detailed description of the behavioral expectation (how well the behavior should be performed in order for the reward to be earned).
 For example, “David will make his bed, get dressed, and pack his lunch every morning by 6:30 a.m. with no more than one reminder.
 This must be completed for four out of five days of the school week for the reward to be earned.”